 INTERVIEWS WAIVED FOR STUDENT AND CERTAIN EXCHANGE VISITORS VISA PROCESSING:

-The Department of State has waived, through December 31, 2021, the in-person interview requirement for some first-time students and certain exchange visitors.
-U.S. Embassy Oslo is ready to receive applications by mail for F1, F2, M1 students and J1 and J2 academic exchange visitors, in the student, professor, research scholar, short-term scholar, and specialist category.
+The Department of State has waived, through December 31, 2022, the in-person interview requirement for some first-time students and certain exchange visitors.
+U.S. Embassy Oslo is ready to receive F, M, and academic J visa applications by mail.
+Please see more information here.

 If your visa from your previous school is still valid, and you intend to return to study at a school other than the one from your original visa, you may travel to the United States with your original valid visa, and your I-20 from your new school.
 If you have received a new I-20 form with a new SEVIS number you must ensure that you have paid the appropriate I-901 (SEVIS) fee connected to your updated SEVIS number.
 The I-901 fee is paid through https://fmjfee.com/i901fee/index.html.

 - What if my still valid student visa is in an expired passport?